Compassionate Providence Criminal Defense Lawyer Protecting the Constitutional Rights of those Accused of Crimes

 The sooner you contact our office, the sooner we can begin preparing a rigorous defense.

-Through his experience, unmatched work ethic, and fierce dedication to the wellbeing of his clients, our lawyer Noah J. Kilroy has earned a successful and lengthy track record of obtaining favorable outcomes for his clients.
+Through his experience, unmatched work ethic, and fierce dedication to the well-being of his clients, Noah J. Kilroy has earned a successful and lengthy track record of obtaining favorable outcomes for his clients.

 Let us help.
-Schedule a complimentary consultation and take advantage of our Best Price Guarantee by calling or texting us today at (401) 855-9023 or by completing our contact form.
+Schedule a complimentary consultation and take advantage of our Best Price Guarantee by calling or texting us today or by completing our contact form.
 Our Providence criminal defense lawyer looks forward to discussing your case.

 Here are just a couple of the reviews that we have received from a past client: